vhlinskyi/shs-monitor/README.md

 # SHS monitor

-A tool to reproduce SPARK-XXXXX: Jobs disappear intermittently from the SHS under high load.
+A tool to reproduce [SPARK-33841](https://issues.apache.org/jira/browse/SPARK-33841): Jobs disappear intermittently from the SHS under high load.

 The issue is caused by [SPARK-29043](https://issues.apache.org/jira/browse/SPARK-29043), which is designated to improve the concurrent performance of the History Server.
 The [change](https://github.com/apache/spark/pull/25797/files#)